jyothish-ram/jyothish-ram/README.md

 📫 Check out my [PortFolio](https://jyothish-ram.me)

-⚡<!-- FUNFACT --> Fun fact: The average person falls asleep in seven minutes.
+⚡<!-- FUNFACT --> Fun fact: If Texas were a country, its GNP would be the fifth largest of any country in the world.

 </div>